div1121/CSCI-3100-Project-E3/README.md

 ## Game and GameBoard
 Our game is a maze game running on a map in rectangular board form.
-Currently we have a demo version of game which support standalone game mode only.
-The network version and GUI display of map are coming soon.
+We have "Matching" and "Custom Room" function for multi-player game mode.
+You can play with other players after logging in.
+We also provide a "Demo" function for standalone game mode.
+You can take it as a tutorial and get familiar with the game flow.

-### Game.js
+### Game
 This class is to control the game flow, the movement of player and display the game information.
 * Class state: Saving win statement, board dimensions, player position, entrances' positions, total number of movement.
 * initializeBoardPlayer(): Initialize the board dimension and player position.
 For the board dimension, the default setting is 5x5x5x5, which means we have 5x5 area board, and each area contains 5x5 cells.
 The player position will be set to the centre of the area (0, 0).